rampluto/Awesome-Text-to-Image/README.md

  ## <span id="head1"> *Description* </span>

 * In the last few decades, the fields of Computer Vision (CV) and Natural Language Processing (NLP) have been made several major technological breakthroughs in deep learning research.
-Recently, researchers appear interested in combining semantic information and visual information in these traditionally independent fields.
+Recently, researchers interested in combining semantic information and visual information in these traditionally independent fields.
 A number of studies have been conducted on text-to-image synthesis techniques that transfer input textual descriptions (keywords or sentences) into realistic images.

 * Papers, codes, and datasets for the text-to-image task are available here.